ucb-stat133/stat133-fall-2017/hws/post02-second-post.md

 -   **Style**: Write the content as a blogpost.
 In other words, this is NOT an academic paper.
 You can actually use some slang, and express ideas in the same way you would verbally explain things to a classmate.

--   **References**: You need to do more research, and include at least ten references.
+-   **References**: You need to do more research, and include at least seven references.
 These could be data sets, posts, videos, books, articles, websites, etc.

 -   **Be respectful**: Pretend that your post is public and thus could be read by ANYONE.
 So don't write things (or use language) you wouldn't like your future boss, or recruiters, to read about.
 Follow this rule of thumb: don't write things that you could later regret.